You may wish to see an introductory page with a map first.

 The Fight at the Castile Bastion and The Construction of Valletta) can be seen in other pages of this section.

-In 1609 Grand Master Alof de Wignacourt commissioned Leonello Spada, a friend of Caravaggio, the decoration of other rooms with frescoes depicting glorious achievements of the Order which occurred when the Knights supported the Crusaders in the Levant.
+In 1609 Grand Master Alof de Wignacourt commissioned Lionello Spada the decoration of other rooms with frescoes depicting glorious achievements of the Order which occurred when the Knights supported the Crusaders in the Levant.

 Grand Masters Palace: Pinto's clock on January 30, 2012 (G = Gennaio, January)